 Drift is another firm that uses AI, through chatbots, to assist customers.
 The chatbots help with product questions and in identifying the best product or service to meet customer needs.

 AI clearly has plenty of capabilities and covers a broad range of applications.

-As AI has evolved, it has also developed a range sub-disciplines— Supervised Learning, Unsupervised Learning, Reinforcement Learning, Neural Networks, Machine Learning, Deep Learning, Natural Language Processing and Computer Vision are all examples of AI.
+As AI has evolved, it has also developed a range of sub-disciplines— Supervised Learning, Unsupervised Learning, Reinforcement Learning, Neural Networks, Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision are all examples of AI.

 The above examples of AI applications use one or more of these sub-disciplines in doing what they do.

 Drift, for instance, uses Natural Language Processing to power its chatbots, while Miso Robotics uses deep learning to help its robots “see” and prepare food and AlphaSense uses a range of sub-disciplines in order to gain an investment advantage.

 But it’s not always easy to describe the different sub-disciplines of AI, as they often overlap in practice and there’s no clear agreement on how to organize them.